Contact Johnson/Citronberg | (855) 959-4003

 Virginia law defines a “child” as anyone under the age of 18, but as discussed below, the penalties depend on the age of the child.
+If you are facing charges related to child sexual abuse, our team includes experienced child sexual abuse lawyers who can provide a strong defense and work to protect your rights throughout the legal process.

 Under Virginia law, a person convicted of solicitation of a minor can be sentenced up to 10 years in prison if the victim is between 15 and 17 years old.
 If the victim is under the age of 15 and the defendant is more than 7 years older, Virginia law imposes a mandatory minimum sentence of 5 years in prison.
 Penalties increase significantly if someone breaks the same law a second time.